HieuVM1903001/VotingApp/README.md

 Routing: Seamless navigation through the app with protected routes.
 Responsive UI: Designed using Ant Design components to ensure a responsive and modern user interface.

+Installation

+npm install

+Start the development server:

+npm start

+The app should now be running on http://localhost:3000.

 Usage
 Login: Select a user from the dropdown on the login page to access the app.
 Home Page: View unanswered and answered questions.
 Click on a question to answer it or view the results.